Stakeholder Communications

 Continue to enhance product development, invest in process technologies, and maintain our leadership position

-Corporate Governance Anti-corruption "Integrity and accountability" constitute one of WIN's core values.
+Anti-corruption "Integrity and accountability" constitute one of WIN's core values.
 We uphold corporate governance principles and require members of the governance unit and company employees to uphold high moral standards and implement ethical management.
-We prohibit any behavior that may damage our reputation or interests in order to achieve sustainable development. .Formulated 7 relevant policies and regulations
+We prohibit any behavior that may damage our reputation or interests in order to achieve sustainable development.
+A positive company image not only meets the requirements of current customers, but also creates opportunities to work with potential customers.
+Medium .Formulated 7 relevant policies and regulations

 .Promote the Company's core value of "integrity and accountability” during training courses for new employees